6b-Introduction to a solved problem for compound interest

 The solution of the problem for the case of option c.

-This is the fourth option, how to find the value of the present value P0 to get $10,000 after 8 years, with an interest of 4 % compounded semi-annually?
+This is the fourth option: how to find the present value P0 to get $10,000 after 8 years at 4 interest compounded semi-annually?

-From the above different options, the least P0 value obtained is $ 6703.2, which is option C.
+Among the above options, the lowest P0 value is $6703.2, which is option C.

 The final answer for the solved problem.

-The next post is Introduction to Uniform series of compound interest.
+The next post is post 7– Approach to Uniform series of compound interest-1/2.